-□ End leavor to ensure full, fair, timely, accurate, and understandable disclosure in the Fund's filings □ Rec ord entries in the Fund's books and records that are accurate to the best of their knowledge. □ Con nply with the Fund's disclosure regulations and procedures, internal controls, and financial repo orting. ☐ Pro vide information that is accurate, complete, objective, relevant, timely, and understandable.
+Endeavor to ensure full, fair, timely, accurate, and understandable disclosi ure in the Fund's filings Record entries in the Fund's books and records that are accurate to the be est of their knowledge.

+Comply with the Fund's disclosure regulations and procedures, internal controls, and financial reporting.
+Provide information that is accurate complete objective relevant timely and understandable

-8. Transparency
+6. Transparency

-The Fund's communications and all information reported to colleagues, grantees, regulators, and the general public will be accurate, complete, and clear.
+The Fund's communications and information reported to colleagues, grantees, regulators, and the general public will be accurate, complete, and clear.
+While the Fund strives to be transparent, certain topics, such as human resources and other matters, will be managed to protect confidentiality and privacy.

-9. Conflict of Interest (Appendix A to the Code)
+7. Conflict of Interest (Appendix A to the Code)